X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 devices, expansion boards should allow the user to select their desired I/O bank with jumpers or DIP switches.
 IO7 is given priority to external cartridges that use MMIO and should be only used by an expansion card if there are no other MMIO ranges available.
-Doing so may cause a bus conflict with cartridges that make us of MMIO (such as those with expansion hardware).
+Doing so may cause a bus conflict with cartridges that make use of MMIO (such as those with expansion hardware).
 See below for more information on cartridges.

 ROMB0-ROMB7 are connected to the ROM bank latch at address `$01`.
 Values 0-31 (`$00`-`$1F`)